Rising home values and a strong rental market: real estate investing in Tampa, Florida

 Research flood zones before investing

-Prospective Tampa investors need to take into account the hazards of the subtropical climate, says Waters.
+Those looking for investment property need to take into account the hazards of the subtropical climate in the Tampa Bay area, says Waters.

 “Make sure the home is durable,” he says.
 “There are lots of older homes, built maybe as far back as the 1920s, and if you buy one, you have to make sure the foundation is good and stable.”

-And a certain pest is very familiar to Tampa homeowners.
+And a certain pest is very familiar to Tampa Bay area homeowners.

 “Termites are a real issue,” he says.
 “You really have to do your due diligence, which means doing an inspection.
 If you own a home here, you’re going to have termites.
 It’s not a matter of if, but when.”